vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 **3. More on Word Embeddings**

 We will go beyond pre-trained Word Embeddings we use in Notebook 2 by training it from scratch (we will discuss why we should do that inside the Notebook).
 We will experiment several Word Embeddings model hyperparameters and their effect and attach links to related research papers.
-By the end of the Notebook, we will experiment [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning), a technique that store knowledge gained while solving one problem and applying it to a different but related problem, on the word embeddings.
+By the end of the Notebook, we will experiment [Transfer Learning](https://en.wikipedia.org/wiki/Transfer_learning), a technique that stores knowledge gained while solving one problem and applying it to a different but related problem, on the word embeddings.

-**4. Deep Learnings**
+**4. Deep Learning**

 Deep Learning has been widely used for solving NLP problems since early 2010s.
-In this Notebook, we will use variety of LSTM and CNN based model on our dataset, and discuss some theory behind the models as usual.
+In this Notebook, we will use variety of LSTM and CNN based model on our dataset and discuss some theory behind the models as usual.
 In 2017, after the publication of research paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762), the trend has been shifting from LSTM based model to transformer based language models, for example, [BERT](https://arxiv.org/abs/1810.04805) and [GPPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).
 Check out [this](https://github.com/google-research/bert/blob/master/predicting_movie_reviews_with_bert_on_tf_hub.ipynb) on how we can use BERT language model to solve IMDB dataset.